nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Boy, lemme out this cab," said Bubber.
 "This darkey done gone crazy."

 "Shuh!" complained Jinx.
 "Ain't go'n' be no rough stuff in this neighborhood.
-Deader'n Strivers' Row."
+Deader &rsquo;n Strivers' Row."

 They drew up and backed against the curb  before number three-thirteen.
 The door opened and Merit himself came out to meet them.
 He wore his usual air of nonchalance and his usual cherubic grin.